SCDTP social sciences funding

 Area Studies Open Call

 The University’s Centre for European and International Studies Research (CEISR) brings together world leading research in Area Studies.

 There are more than 60 members of CEISR.
 Their research is organised into eight clusters:

-To discuss your proposal and find out more about postgraduate programmes in Area Studies at the University, use the contact details above.
+To discuss your own research project proposal and find out more about postgraduate programmes in Area Studies at the University, use the contact details above.